-Sarah is a Lecturer with the School of Law.
+Sarah is a Senior Lecturer with the School of Law.
 She first started teaching with the Law School in 2012 as a sessional lecturer.
 Sarah has taught a number of subjects, including the core LLB subjects of Administrative Law, Property Law, Property & Trusts B, Constitutional Law, Contract Law A and Foundations in Law.
 She also coordinates the Environmental Law and Pollution Law electives.

 Prior to entering academia Sarah worked as a Senior Legal Officer with the NSW Office of Environment and Heritage and as Tipstaff to the Hon.
 Justice Nicola Pain of the Land and Environment Court of NSW.
 She holds a Bachelor of Science (Environment – with Distinction) and Bachelor of Laws (Hons) from the University of Wollongong, a Master of Environmental Law from the University of Sydney, a PhD from the University of Wollongong and a Graduate Diploma in Legal Practice from the College of Law.

 Sarah has published a number of journal articles and book chapters in national and international publications.
 She has also presented papers at numerous conferences.